Somali Cat Grooming

 Somalis have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Somali's coat healthy and help you bond with your cat.

-With a typical weight of 6-10 lbs and lifespan of 11-16 yrs, the Somali requires thoughtful care tailored to their specific breed characteristics.
+6-10 lbs adult size, 11-16 yrs life expectancy — and the Somali has a health and temperament footprint that is worth reading on its own terms.
 The Somali cat is distinguished among felines by its long coat, high energy disposition, and a personality that has captivated cat enthusiasts worldwide.

 Brushing & Coat Care

 The Somali cat is distinguished among felines by its long coat, high energy disposition, and a personality that has captivated cat enthusiasts worldwide.
-Somalis with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Somali do better with a rhythm of daily activity than with weekend-only bursts — the drive is daily, and so the outlets should be too.

 - Size: medium (6-10 lbs)